-The necessarily technical nature of this NILECJ standard, and its special focus as a procurement aid, make it of limited use to those who seek general guidance concerning fixed and base station FM transmitters.
+The necessarily technical nature of this NILECJ standard, and its special focus as a procurement aid, make it of limited use to those who seek general guidance concerning mobile FM transmitters.
 The NILECJ Guideline Series is designed to fill that need.
 We plan to issue guidelines to this as well as other law enforcement equipment as soon as possible, within the constraints of available funding and the overall NILECJ program.